riggod/Anti-Garbage-Childrens-Game/README.md

 ![vm](https://user-images.githubusercontent.com/91531884/175309489-6a39b947-0d49-47c4-95e6-44875b2ee7bc.jpg)

-Here i created a windows 10 pro virtual machine to deploy my code and run it continuously on cloud with interruptions and i have accessed the vm by rdp file.
+Here i created a windows 10 pro virtual machine to deploy my code and run it continuously on cloud without power interruptions and i have accessed the vm by .rdp file.

 2)In Azure AI/ML :-Azure Custom Vision
 By using this service i trained machine learning models